dncuadrado/802.11bn-Simulator/README.md

 - **Traffic Modeling:** Choose among Poisson, Bursty, and Constant Bit Rate (CBR) traffic.
 - **Scenario Configuration:** Define AP/STA numbers, grid dimensions, and even incorporate walls in the scenario.
-- **System Parameters:** Configure TXOP durations, noise figures, bandwidth, and more.
+- **System Parameters:** Configure TXOP durations, noise, bandwidth, and more.
-- **MAC Protocols:** Compare the performance of traditional EDCA with different CSR (Centralized Scheduling Resource allocation) algorithms including:
+- **MAC Protocols:** Compare the performance of traditional EDCA against MAPC, with different scheduling algorithms including:
-  - CSR with Minimum Number of Packets (MNP)
+  - Maximum Number of Packets (MNP)
-  - CSR with Opportunistic Scheduling (OP)
+  - Oldest Packet (OP)
-  - CSR with Time Aware Throughput (TAT)
+  - Traffic-Alignment Tracker (TAT)

-Performance metrics are evaluated over multiple iterations (each representing a unique channel realization), and various plots are generated to illustrate performance aspects such as throughput, delay distributions, and collision probabilities.
+Performance metrics are evaluated over multiple iterations (each representing a unique channel realization), and various plots are generated to illustrate performance aspects such as delay distributions, and collision probabilities, etc

 ---